- Created: Friday, 14 December 2018 11:21

 Paperback, £11.99 2017

-If you do not know anything about the history of Belgian imperialism in Africa, this short history of the genocidal occupation of the Congo under the direction of King Leopold, and the traumatic legacy that the country continues to suffer today, this short book is an important and accessible read.
+If you do not know anything about the history of Belgian imperialism in Africa, this short history of the genocidal occupation of the Congo under the direction of King Leopold, and the traumatic legacy that the country continues to suffer today, is an important and accessible read.
 The primary intended audience for the work, however, is the Congolese diaspora in Europe: those who carry the trauma of the genocide with them and manifest it in myriad ways.

 Written by comrade Irenee Mbombo Kayembe, whom Fight Racism!
 Fight Imperialism! supporters have worked with in anti-imperialist and migrant solidarity campaigns, the book describes how so much of European ‘civilisation’ came about through ‘contact with Africa... the destruction of our homes, the looting of our lands and people, and the theft of our property is what Europeans’ civilisation was about’.
 It goes on to spell out in graphic terms how colonialism in general, and Belgian colonialism in particular, carried out this looting and destruction by a combination of sheer brutality, religious conversion and a variety of techniques designed to persuade Africans of their own inferiority in order the better to steal from them.